YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario05/1_App_Protect/README.md

 ## A. Application Creation

+Before going any further, what is an application?
+There are various way to define that in Kubernetes.
+Trident Protect can manage the following configurations:
+- an application is a **namespace** and everything that is part of the namespace must be protected
+- an application is a **subset of a namespace** based on labels if you only want to protect part of a namespace (ex: only the PVC)
+- it can span accross **multiple namespaces**
+- last an application can also take into account cluster wide resources

+In this scenario, we consider that the application to protect is the whole _bbox_ namespace.

-This can be achieved through cli or yaml.
+Creation a Trident Protect application can be achieved through cli or yaml.
 Most of the steps in this scenario are going to be done through cli.
 ```bash
 $ tridentctl protect create app bbox --namespaces tpsc05busybox -n tpsc05busybox
 Application "bbox" created.